Recommended cross-country ski trails in the Lake Louise area

 4.8 km one way

-This trail runs from valley bottom to Lake Louise at a steady 3% rise, following the old grade of the tramline that once connected the train station and the Chateau Lake Louise.
+This trail gently climbs from the valley bottom to the Lake Louise Lakeshore with a steady 3% grade, following the historic tramline route that once linked the train station to the Chateau Lake Louise.

 Lake Louise Loop